-In Round 7, the chosen hardware is 7" android-based tablets.
+In Round 9, the chosen hardware will continue to be 7" android-based tablets.
 These provide the ideal blend of screen size, weight and cost.
-They should have a GPS receiver and wi-fi.
-Supervisors should be given tablets with a 3G/Cellular component so that they can use it as a hotspot for interview uploads.
+They should have a GPS receiver and Wi-Fi.
+Supervisors should be given tablets with a 3/4G cellular component so that they can use it as a hotspot for interview uploads.
 NPs are also advised to have on hand sufficient power banks, a minimum of one power bank per team.
 Appendix 9 contains the complete list of hardware requirements.
 NPs can choose between purchasing or hiring devices.